Not Your Average Joe

 Playing with Fire

 In the United States there are more captive tigers than there are in the wild.
 It’s a shocking fact and one that sets off a chain reaction of incredulous and outright bizarre instances in this 7-part Netflix docu-series.
 In an age where the streaming giants have come under scrutiny for cancelling shows early, ending too many shows on big cliffhangers and coming under fire from fans regarding the auto-play feature, there’s one constant that continues to see Netflix flourish – true crime documentaries.

 There are literally dozens of high quality titles to choose from and it seems Netflix can do no wrong in this category.
 Apart from one or two misfires, true crime has found its home on the platform and Tiger King is yet another welcome addition to the line-up.
 With plenty of twists and turns along the way, Tiger King essentially revolves around a bitter feud between two big cat owners.
 On the one side is the enigmatic Joe Exotic, a man who owns over 200 tigers and subsequently finds himself in prison for instigating a murder-for-hire against his rival.

 On the other side of the tiger cage sits Carole Baskin of Big Cat Rescue.
 Adopting the side of animal rights and PETA, Carole does her best to expose what she deems to be ill practices performed at Joe’s park.
-What begins as a simple enough rivalry soon descends into a nightmarish world of deceit, murder, mayhem and magic as the two point fingers and start throwing mud at one another.
+What begins as a simple enough rivalry soon descends into an incredulous and fascinating world of deceit, murder, mayhem and magic as the two point fingers and start throwing mud at one another.